December massacres: Massacres

-The Rhee regime reacted brutally to the fall of Pyongyang.
-The regime cracked down brutally on alleged communists following the fall of the city.
-Following the fall of Pyongyang, mass executions and arrests of communists became commonplace.
-This was not the first time either side had executed alleged supporters of the opposition, as throughout the war planned executions were a fairly common occurrence though usually on smaller more isolated scale.
+Following the fall of Pyongyang, mass executions and arrests of communists became commonplace in South Korea.
+This was not the first time either side had executed alleged supporters of the opposition, as throughout the war planned executions were fairly common, though usually on smaller more isolated scale.
 In October, The London Times reported that nearly 300 men and women were detained and beaten with rifle butts and bamboo sticks.
 Other practices included inserting bamboo splinters under the nails as a torture method and mass shootings in public spaces.
 On Friday, 15 December 1950, British and American Troops witnessed the execution of over 800 political prisoners in the outskirts of Seoul.
 Reports included truckloads of prisoners, including women and children, being unloaded and executed in the trenches where they were to be buried.
-Five riflemen did the shooting, with the executions beginning at 7.30 am and finishing at 8.10 am.
+Five riflemen did the shooting, with the executions beginning at 7:30 am and finishing at 8:10 am.
 An eyewitness account describes a young boy of about 8 years old, kneeling in a trench and crying, turning to one of the guards before being shot.
 Victims typically included alleged communists, saboteurs and murderers.
 While the killings were well documented by UN forces, the South Korean government continued to deny accusations that any wrongdoing had taken place.